awsdocs/amazon-rds-user-guide/doc_source/rds-metrics.md

 ## Amazon CloudWatch usage metrics for Amazon RDS<a name="rds-metrics-usage"></a>

 The `AWS/Usage` namespace in Amazon CloudWatch includes account\-level usage metrics for your Amazon RDS service quotas\.
-CloudWatch collects usage metrics automatically for all AWS Regions except Asia Pacific \(Jakarta\)\.
+CloudWatch collects usage metrics automatically for all AWS Regions\.

 For more information, see [CloudWatch usage metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Usage-Metrics.html) in the *Amazon CloudWatch User Guide*\.
 For more information about quotas, see [Quotas and constraints for Amazon RDS](CHAP_Limits.md) and [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.